mirage/irmin.org/data/tutorial/02_command-line.md

 contents: string
 ```

-See the output of `irmin help irmin.yml` for a list of configurable parameters.
+See the output of `irmin help irmin.yml` for a list of configurable parameters and
+the output of `irmin options` for a list of backend-specific configuration options.

 ## Parameters